raphaelmourad/Mistral-DNA/README.md

 In the notebook, we used the [GUE dataset](https://drive.google.com/file/d/1GRtbzTe3UXYF1oW27ASNhYX3SZ16D7N2/view).
 The folder GUE should be put in the folder 'data'.

+The script can be ran on [Google Colab](https://colab.research.google.com/drive/19AQsrmiCnEfvgHKz7HQ27-vFsHQogrya).

 # Contact:
 raphael.mourad@univ-tlse3.fr